Realtor Agency Relationships

 What It Means for Your Property Purchase

-For many homeowners, the expectations of buying your first home is both exciting and scary at the same time.
+For many homeowners, the expectations of buying your first home are both exciting and scary at the same time.
 After all, for 80% to 90% of American homebuyers, this could be the biggest purchase of your life.
 Unless you’re an investor, or looking to get into real property investing, it won’t be a transaction you’ll eventually get too comfortable with.
+Nonetheless, it is a process that is wrapped up in all the nuances of a real estate agency relationship.

 An agency agreement dictates the responsibilities owed to you by your representing agent or Broker.
-Depending on the state, these rules are modified in small ways but overall, the end results will tend to the be the same.
+Depending on the state, small modifications occur to these rules, but overall, the results will tend to be the same.
 We will go into agency relationships below, but first, let’s start with the 3 types of agency agreements.

 - Single Agency Relationship